-- (a) Speed reduction at the entry and through the intersection will be achieved through geometric design and, - (b) The yield-at-entry rule, which requires traffic entering the intersection to yield to traffic that is traveling in the circulatory roadway.
+- (a) Geometric design that reduce speeds at the entry and through the intersection, and - (b) The yield-at-entry rule, which requires traffic entering the intersection to yield to traffic that is traveling in the circulatory roadway.

-Benefits of roundabouts are:
+Some benefits of roundabouts include:

-- Fewer conflict points typically result in fewer collisions with less severity.
-Over half of vehicle to vehicle points of conflict associated with intersections are eliminated with the use of a roundabout.
-Additionally, a roundabout separates the points of conflict which eases the ability of the users to identify a conflict and helps prevent conflicts from becoming collisions. - Roundabouts are designed to reduce the vehicular speeds at intersections.
-Lower speeds lessens the vehicular collision severity.
-Likewise, studies indicate that pedestrian and bicyclist collisions with motorized vehicles at lower speeds significantly reduce their severity. - Roundabouts allow continuous free flow of vehicles and bicycles when no conflicts exist.
+- Fewer conflict points, especially the high angle conflict points, which results in less severe crashes when compared to the stop-controlled or signal-controlled intersections.
+Over half of vehicle to vehicle conflict points associated with stop- and signal-controlled intersections are eliminated with the use of a roundabout.
+Additionally, a roundabout separates the conflict points which eases the ability of the driver, pedestrian, or bicyclist to identify a conflict and helps prevent conflicts from becoming crashes. - Roundabouts are designed to reduce the vehicular speeds at intersections.
+Lower speeds lessen the vehicular crash severity.
+Likewise, studies indicate that when motorized vehicles are traveling at slower speeds, crash severity with pedestrian and bicyclist is significantly reduced; hence, roundabouts are proven safety countermeasures for traffic calming for complete street designs. - Roundabouts are yield-controlled intersections, which allow continuous free flow of vehicles, pedestrians, and bicycles when no conflicts exist.
 This results in less noise and air pollution and reduces overall delays at roundabout intersections.
+Additionally, since there is no traffic signal, the operations are not affected by power outages. - Roundabouts tend to have less delay and reduce greenhouse gases when compared to stop-controlled or signal controlled intersections.